Developer Guide

 -

-class was added with 4 attributes (company, policy number, issue date, expiry date) -
+Policyclass was added with 4 attributes (company, policy number, issue date, expiry date) -

-) to cater to car insurance agents managing clients - Features added:
+Personclass was extended to include new attributes (NRIC, licence plate, remark,Policy) to cater to car insurance agents managing clients - Features added:

-- Decided after researching on car insurance and the work of some agents, with more description and justifications found in the main body
+batchdelete,remark,remind,sort- Decided after researching on car insurance and the work of some agents, with more description and justifications found in the main body

 - Enhancements to existing features: